Andreas Grabner explains how Dynatrace gives MaaSS for Developers, Operators, DevOps, as well as Business at a SaaS-based eCommerce platform.

 Robert’s development team has started using Dynatrace to optimize their server-side implementation on a regular basis, which ensures they’re not introducing any bad performing code, unnecessary calls to depending services or querying the same data multiple times in the same transaction instead of fetching it from a cache.
 Besides using diagnostics screens above they sometimes drill down to the individual Dynatrace PurePath’s as shown in the following screenshot:

 #3 Log Analytics

 While Dynatrace’s distributed tracing gives you automated code level visibility, we understand that having the logs in the context of these traces combines the best of both worlds.
-Dynatrace OneAgent automatically detects log files written by your containers and we have additional capabilities to ingest logs via integrations such as AWS CloudTrail.
+Dynatrace OneAgent automatically detects log files written by your containers and we have additional capabilities to ingest logs via integrations.

 If you want to learn more about log analytics, check out my YouTube tutorial on Log Analytics and look out for our product team’s blog on log analytics.

 Below is a screenshot showing some of the logs Dynatrace has captured on Robert’s k8s production cluster – all in context with Smartscape, which allows Dynatrace to also factor in log events into its problem and root cause detection: